3 ways trusts can help — even if you’re not rich

-"Trusts are tools that give you very specific control over how your wealth is used and protected, no matter how much money you have."— Kevin Hindman, Managing Director and National Trust Executive at Merrill Lynch Wealth Management
+"Trusts are tools that give you very specific control over how your wealth is used and protected, no matter how much money you have."

-A measure of protection.
-Trusts can help ensure that your children, grandchildren or other loved ones receive their inheritance if you divorce or remarry.
-They can also help shield assets if you or your heirs are in professions that come with a high risk of litigation.
+2. A measure of protection.
+Trusts can help ensure that your children, grandchildren, cherished friends or other loved ones receive their inheritance if you divorce or remarry.
+They also can help shield assets if you or your heirs are in professions that come with a high risk of litigation.
 By making a trust the beneficiary of your life insurance policy — or putting the policy within a trust — you can dictate how the proceeds can be spent, adding another level of protection for your heirs.
 A trust can also be used to help keep a business in the family or provide for a child with special healthcare needs.

-Investment guidance.
-A trust allows you to designate a professional money manager, so if loved ones are not able to or can no longer handle investments, family property or a business, they may be protected from costly mistakes.
+3. Investment guidance.
+A trust allows you to designate a professional money manager, so if loved ones are unable to handle investments, family property or a business, they may be protected from costly mistakes.
 The same goes for heirs who are too young to invest and manage an inheritance.
 For the beneficiaries of your trust, the financial stewardship you put in place can ease the transition to managing the assets and provide peace of mind for all.